 - It’s hiking and fly fishing season

-Since Argentina is such a vast country, with a wide variety of landscapes and regions, it can be visited year round.
+Since Argentina is such a vast country, with a wide variety of landscapes and regions, it can be visited year-round.
 But, it’s one of the best places to travel in January if you’re looking to do some hiking and fly fishing.

 In fact, it’s one of the best countries to visit in January no matter what type of trip you’re planning.

 Argentina is known for being one of the top fly fishing destinations in the world.
-If you’re an angler, you’ll be happy to know that fly fishing season in the Lake District of Patagonia is best in January and February due to the warm weather, and ability to fish all waters during this time.
+If you’re an angler, you’ll be happy to know that fly fishing season in the Lake District of Patagonia is best in January and February due to the warm weather, and the ability to fish all waters during this time.

 For trekkers, January is a good time to lace up your boots and hit the mountains of Patagonia.